butopen/web-components-tailwind-starter-kit/README.md

 # Tailwind web components starter kit

-This is starter kit to develop web components with tailwind integrated in it.
+This is a starter kit to develop web components using Tailwind CSS.

 Tailwind and web components do not play well together.
-Now they do.

-We managed to find a way to keep everything really really really simple.
+We managed to find a way to make them work without hacks or weird tech: just common technologies combined in a elegant way.

 No dependencies, based on [lit-element](https://lit.dev/docs/).